 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 Endeavor Charter School opened in July 2020 and operates a TK-12 program that has come to be known as "personalized learning".
-Personalized Learning has been acknowledged and commended with a State Senate resolution (SR-36).
+Personalized learning has been acknowledged and commended with a State Senate resolution (SR-36).
 Personalized learning is a unique blended classroom and non-classroom based public educational model that is tailored to the needs and interests of each individual student.
 As a school we do not dictate to students and their parents how to engage the learning material.
 Rather, we set before them the educational goals and work cooperatively with them in creating customized learning plans that best reach those goals.
 We believe that their desires, strengths and needs are crucial to how the school works with them as individuals.
 This methodology, both curricular and instructional, is built around each student's needs, abilities and interests.
-All students meet with their teacher and parents together to create their own personalized learning plan (PLP) at least monthly and to evaluate effectiveness and needed supplementation or change.
+All students meet together with their teacher and parents to create their own personalized learning plan (PLP) at least monthly and to evaluate effectiveness and needed supplementation or change.
 The PLP brings student, parent and teacher together in a formalized relationship for the sole purpose of planning, implementing, assessing and adjusting the student's educational program.
 The PLP process includes frequent, regularly scheduled meetings of the parent, student and teacher, assessment of the student's academic strengths and weaknesses, development of a curricular and instructional plan tailored to the student, ongoing monitoring and collection of student work and adjustment to meet the student's needs.
 The PLP process is a thorough, formal but personal system that meets each student's academic needs in a very precise, individual, and responsive way.

-Enrollment Data for 2023-24:

-Our student enrollment this year is 335 students (112 in 9-12 and 223 in TK-8) with a waiting list for the 2024-25 SY.
+Enrollment Data for 2024-25: Our student enrollment this year is 333 students (115 in 9-12 and 218 in TK-8) with a waiting list for the 2025-26 SY.
 Our students reside in the Central Valley of Fresno County.

-The ethnic make-up of our students: 2.99% Black or African American, 0.3% American Indian, 2.69% Asian, 1.19% Filipino, 41.79% Hispanic, 0.6% Pacific Islander,

-2.69% Declined to State, and 42.69% White.

-Of this population, 41.79% of total enrollment is Socioeconomically Disadvantaged, 12.54% are Students with Disabilities, 0.3% are Homeless or

-Foster Youth, and 2.39% are English Learners
+The ethnic make-up of our students: 2.1% Black or African American, 0.3% American Indian, 4.5% Asian, 0.9% Filipino, 34.83% Hispanic, 0.9% Pacific Islander, 2.1% Declined to State, and 46.85% White.
+Of this population, 44.74% of total enrollment is Socioeconomically Disadvantaged, 14.11% are Students with Disabilities, 0% are Homeless or Foster Youth, and 1.2% are English Learners.